University of the Philippines Diliman: Gonzalez Hall

-Gonzalez Hall, the University Main Library of UP Diliman, was designed by National Artist for Architecture Juan Nakpil and completed in 1950.
-Named after Bienvenido M. Gonzalez, the university's sixth president, the building was part of the post-war expansion that established UP Diliman as the seat of administration of the University of the Philippines system.
+Gonzalez Hall houses the University Main Library and was designed by National Artist for Architecture Juan Nakpil and completed in 1950.
+It was named after Bienvenido M. Gonzalez, the university's sixth president, and was part of the post-war expansion that established UP Diliman as the seat of administration of the University of the Philippines system.
 The building embodies neoclassical architectural principles, characterized by its grand facade, symmetrical proportions, and columns.

-Inside, Gonzalez Hall serves as the central repository of academic and research materials, housing extensive collections, archives, and special publications.
+The Main Library inside Gonzalez Hall serves as the central repository for academic and research materials, and houses extensive collections, archives, and special publications.